motzmartin/motzmartin/README.md

 Hi,

-Im Martin Motz, student in France, I have been programming for 5 years.
+Im Martin, student in France, I have been programming for 5 years.

 Don't forget to give a feedback on my projects :)